oasisprotocol/old-docs/src/operators/architectural-overview.md

 Oriented Architecture or a Microservices Architecture.
 Any given Node participates in one of many different committees.
 These committees each have different responsibilities in the execution of smart contracts on the Oasis Network.
-The responsibilities of these committees can be mapped to a set of 4 different layers: Consensus, Compute (Confidential and Non-confidential), Storage, and Key Management.
+The responsibilities of these committees can be mapped to a set of four different layers: Consensus, Compute (Confidential and Non-confidential), Storage, and Key Management.
 For a Node Operator, these layers map distinctly to different classes Nodes and potentially to different hardware.